-Most listings are in the $0's per square foot per year.
-The SeaTac submarket is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $26 per sqft per year.
-That's a 100% decrease in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The SeaTac region is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $22 per sqft per year.

-In the last 90 days, 22 listings have been listed, which means new availabilities might be going fast.
+In the last 90 days, 5 listings have been posted online, which means new availabilities are probably going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 120% of the office spaces in the SeaTac are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 5,680 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this region are close to 3 floors.
-Most buildings in this area were built in 1979 and are Class B.
+Even though the median size is 4,190 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are around 3 stories.
+Most buildings in this market were built in 1979 and are Class B.